CommonAccord/Cmacc-Org/Doc/S/About/Conference/Flyer_0.md

 Menu.Ti=Menu

-Menu.0.sec=We expect the field to evolve rapidly.
-We now see the potluck as {Menu.Length} courses:
+Menu.0.sec=The field will evolve rapidly.
+We now see the potluck as {Menu.length} courses:

 Menu.1.sec=Tech - Authorization, security and DRY data management; Apps, APIs, etc. <a href="/index.php?action=doc&file=S/About/Conference/Stack/PDS/Tech_0.md">more</a>